 AdminTuning Dyno Day

 Our primary dyno day travel locations are New York, northern California and southern California.
 We travel to these 3 locations almost every month for tuning days.
-In order to get tuned at one of these locations you must first put down a deposit with the person in charge of setting up the dyno day for that location and get on the list.
+In order to get tuned at one of these locations you must first put down a non-refundable deposit with the person in charge of setting up the dyno day for that location to get on the list.
 Without a deposit you will not get on the list and will not get tuned.
 No, you can not just show up that day and get tuned.
-If you reach out to us that day asking to come by for a tune the answer will always be no.

 If you're interested in getting tuned at one of these locations you will need to reach out to our contacts via Instagram: